Protocols: Testing - Feline Immunodeficiency Virus (FIV) and Feline Leukemia Virus (FeLV)

-FIV and FeLV are incurable viruses that only infect cats.
+FIV and FeLV are incurable viruses that only affect cats.
 Humans cannot catch or transmit these viruses.
-Not all cats that become infected will develop disease.
+Not all cats that become infected will develop the disease.

-Many veterinary spay/neuter clinics do not test feral cats for FeLV or FIV, because most enjoy excellent health and are no more likely to be infected with these viruses than owned cats.
-In fact, owned cats and feral cats contract FeLV and FIV at an equally low rate (about 4%).*
+Cats who test positive for FIV often live long, healthy lives.
+Many veterinary spay and neuter clinics do not test for FeLV or FIV, because most community cats enjoy excellent health and are no more likely to be infected with disease than owned cats.
+In fact, owned cats and community cats contract FeLV and FIV at an equally low rate (about 4%).*

-Alley Cat Allies does not support testing feral cats for FIV and FeLV for multiple reasons:
+Alley Cat Allies does not support testing community cats for FIV and FeLV for multiple reasons:

-- The percentage of feral cats infected with either FIV or FeLV is low.
+- The percentage of community cats infected with either FeLV or FIV is low.
 Studies detected FeLV in 4.3% of cats; FIV in 3.5%.
 This is similar to the rate in owned cats.
-Several large-scale spay/neuter clinics in the U.S. report only a 1-2% incidence of FeLV in the early years when every cat is tested.
+Several large-scale spay and neuter clinics in the U.S. report only a 1-2% incidence of FeLV in the early years when every cat is tested.

 - Test results can be unreliable and can result in false positives.
 Cats testing positive should be re-tested at least 28 days after the cat’s last possible exposure to the virus.